Generator Rex: Plot

-Seasons 1–2 (2010–2011)
+Seasons 1–2 (2010–11)

 Five years prior to the events of the series, an explosion occurred on Earth, causing microscopic machines called "nanites" to infiltrate the bodies of all its organic life.
 When activated, nanites mutate the biology of their hosts; living beings with activated nanites are known as Exponentially Variegated Organisms (E.V.O.).
-Rex is an amnesiac fifteen-year-old boy and permanent E.V.O. who, unlike most other E.V.O.s, lacks physical deformation but has forgotten his past.
+Rex Salazar is an amnesiac fourteen-year-old boy and permanent E.V.O. who, unlike most other E.V.O.s, lacks physical deformation but has forgotten his past.
 He is also able to control his active nanites, allowing him to manifest from his body various bio-mechanical abilities and powers.
 He also has the unique ability to deactivate nanites inside other E.V.O.s, effectively curing them of their mutations and returning them to normal.
 Working for Providence under Agent Six and White Knight, Rex uses his unique abilities to stop and cure rampant E.V.O.s.

 His archenemy, Van Kleiss, is a British scientist who became an earth-manipulating humanoid E.V.O..
 He despises Providence and is connected to the original nanite explosion, which is noted as "the Nanite Event" five years prior.
 He seeks to become all-powerful by using fellow E.V.O.s, and promises to tell Rex about his childhood past if he will join him, using the former's blooming relationship with the siren-like human E.V.O.
 Circe to do so.
 Upon attaining Rex's nanites, Van Kleiss acquires the opposing ability to create E.V.O.s upon physical contact; whereas Rex fully regains his powers and access to new and greater machinery from his Omega-1 Nanite after fully tapping into the further evolved nanite's greater technological abilities.